OpenFn/docs/articles/2021-10-08-job-writing-standard.md

 featured: true
 ---

-A [job](documentation/jobs/job-design-intro) defines a series of different tasks (they're called "operations") for processing data within or between systems.
-Those different tasks often serve different purposes, most commonly:
-**interacting with an API** (e.g., using the `createTEI` function from the `dhis2` adaptor) or **cleaning and mapping data** (e.g., taking an array of names and creating a single `fullName` attribute).
+An OpenFn [job](/documentation/jobs/job-design-intro) defines a series of different tasks (they're called ["operations"](/documentation/jobs/operations)) for processing data within or between systems.
+Those different tasks often serve different purposes, most commonly: **interacting with an API** (e.g., using the `createTEI` function from the `dhis2` adaptor) or **cleaning and mapping data** (e.g., taking an array of names and creating a single `fullName` attribute).

 Depending on the type of job you are writing, you might want make a clear separation of concerns between your operations.
 See it as a diagram where you